coupergateway/couper/docs/website/content/2.configuration/4.block/backend.md

   },
   {
     "default": "false",
-    "description": "Ignores the health state and continues with the outgoing request", "name": "use_when_unhealthy",
+    "description": "Ignores the health state and continues with the outgoing request.", "name": "use_when_unhealthy",
     "type": "bool"
   }